Keeping Track of Kootenay Lake’s Rich History

 The Board of Directors is a working board that administers the society and heads the various committees.
 These are the people who guide the Society and act as custodians to the oldest intact passenger sternwheeler in the world.
 While a Board position tends to be a bit more demanding, the rewards are highly fulfilling.
 Please contact us if you are interested in a leadership role.

-President: Gillian Froese
+Past President: Gillian Froese

 Secretary: Elizabeth Scarlett